salemove/developer/README.md

  1. create new file to "source/includes/" folder with underscore "_" in front e.g. "_new_file.md"
  2. add the file name to the top of the "source/index.md" file after `includes:` e.g. "- new_file"

+ OR

+ 1. add one hashtag "#" to the beginning of the line, making it H1 type heading, making it to appear in the menu.

  To make changes to existing pages, modify according .md files in previously mentioned locations!

 ### Test in local machine